 Instructions:

-Step 1: Inform team members ahead of time that they will be given brief virtual tour of their workspace.
-Step 2: To keep each tour short, set time limit (e.g., 2-3 minutes).
+Step 1: Inform team members ahead of time that they will be given a brief virtual tour of their workspace.
+Step 2: To keep each tour short, set a time limit (e.g., 2-3 minutes).
 Step 3: During the call, each team member takes turns showing off their workplace, highlighting one item in particular that they like or find useful.
-Step 4: Allow brief Q&A session following each tour, encouraging interaction and interest about each other’s work environments.
+Step 4: Allow a brief Q&A session following each tour, encouraging interaction and interest about each other’s work environments.

 8. Guess the Desk

-Guess the Desk is an entertaining exercise in which snapshot of someone’s desk is provided and the team must guess whose workspace it is.
-It’s fun method to discover more about coworkers based on their work surroundings, and it frequently results in humorous predictions and revelations.
+Guess the Desk is an entertaining exercise in which a snapshot of someone’s desk is provided and the team must guess whose workspace it is.
+It’s a fun method to discover more about coworkers based on their work surroundings, and it frequently results in humorous predictions and revelations.

 Suitable for: Team bonding and enjoyment.